Ivarsak/OASYS/README.md

   Depth Sensor feedback
    Example: MQTT Publish ---> "2.20427"
-   - First three digits sets the maximum depth limit in [meters] (2.2m)
+   - First three digits sets the maximum depth limit in meters.
+"2.2" = 2.2 meters
-   - The rest of the digits is the same as timer feedback.
+   - The rest of the digits is the same as the timer feedback.